Marian Collier (actress)

-Marian Chulay (August 23, 1931 – September 3, 2021) was an American film and television actress.
+Marian Collier (August 23, 1931 – September 3, 2021) was an American film and television actress.
 She was known for playing Marilyn Scott in the American drama television series Mr. Novak.

 Life and career

 Collier was born in East Chicago, Indiana, the daughter of Romanian parents Valeria and John Chulay.
 She was the sister of assistant director and production manager, John C. Chulay who died in October 1988, from a heart attack on the set of the new ABC sitcom television series Coach.
 Collier attended Washington High School.
 She moved to New York to become a model.